$m^\ast$ of two-dimensional electron gas: a neural canonical transformation study: Introduction

-In this paper, we employ the recently developed neural canonical transformation approach~\cite{Xie2021} to study 2DEG at low temperature and estimate the effective mass via the entropy ratio~\Eq{eq:entropy ratio}.
+In this paper, we employ the recently developed neural canonical transformation approach~\cite{JML-1-38} to study 2DEG at low temperature and estimate the effective mass via the entropy ratio~\Eq{eq:entropy ratio}.
 Neural canonical transformation leverages recent advances in deep generative models~\cite{wang2018generative} for variational free energy calculation of interacting fermions at finite temperature.
-This approach is particularly suitable for the present task for two reasons.
-Firstly, the employed variational density matrix ansatz fits nicely to the philosophy of Fermi liquid theory.
-Secondly, the thermal entropy can be directly accessed unlike other conventional QMC methods.
+This approach is particularly suitable for the present task for two reasons: firstly, the employed variational density matrix ansatz fits nicely to the philosophy of Fermi liquid theory; secondly, the thermal entropy can be directly accessed unlike other conventional QMC methods.

 Consider $N$ electrons in a two-dimensional periodic box of length $L$.
-We focus on the spin-polarized case, which can be conveniently realized in experiments by applying an in-plane magnetic field.
-We set the energy unit to be Rydberg $\hbar^2/(2m a_0^2)$, where $a_0 = \hbar^2/(m e^2)$ is the Bohr radius.
+We set the energy unit to be Rydberg $\hbar^2/2m a_0^2$, where $a_0 = \hbar^2/m e^2$ is the Bohr radius.
 The dimensionless Wigner-Seitz parameter $r_s = L/(\sqrt{\pi N}a_0)$ measures the average distance between electrons in the unit of Bohr radius.
-The Hamiltonian reads~\cite{Ceperley1978}
+The Hamiltonian reads~\cite{PhysRevB.18.3126}

 where $\boldsymbol{r}_i = (x_i, y_i)$ is the coordinate of the $i$-th electron.
 The constant term in \Eq{eq:hamiltonian} refers to the energy due to the neutralizing background.